Wburling/FinalProject/Final Project/README.md

 ### Jack:
   I would probably add an option to choose different fonts or color schemes.
 It would improve customizability within the game and make it feel more immersive.
+### Wyatt:
+  I would have implemented an AI option.
+Like player vs player and a player vs computer option on a menu screen.